 My academic training is in economics.
 I hold a bachelor’s degree in economics from Lahore University of Management Sciences (LUMS), Pakistan, and an MSc in Economic Development from the University of Glasgow, Scotland.
 These studies gave me a language for understanding systems, growth, and power — but not certainty.

-I am less interested in answers than in how questions evolve over time — how perspectives shift, assumptions are unsettled, and complexity resists neat resolution.
-I am drawn to how matters unfold, because in their unfolding they often mirror who we are and how we have learned to see the world.
+My reflections move through the lens of economics, culture, society, women, international affairs, and the environment, not as separate concerns, but as interconnected systems that shape how we live, work, perceive, experience, and relate to one another.
+I am less interested in answers than in how questions evolve — how perspectives shift, assumptions are unsettled, and complexity resists neat resolution.
+I am drawn to how matters unfold, because in their unfolding, they often mirror who we are and how we have learned to see the world.

 I was born and raised as an expat in Qatar and am a citizen of Pakistan.
 I live between places, questions, and ways of seeing — an experience that continues to shape how I observe the world and write about it.